raspberrypi/style-guide/style-guide.md

 *   multi- – do not hyphenate words with this prefix unless the root word starts with an i or a capital letter. *Multiplayer, multicolour, multi-industry.*

 ###N

-*   net – do not capitalise if referring to the internet.
-Use *internet* for preference, unless space is tight.
 *   nano - linux text editor.
 Note lower case.
 Full name: 'GNU nano'
+*   net – do not capitalise if referring to the internet.
+Use *internet* for preference, unless space is tight.
+*   newline – the control character
 *   news feed
 *   newsreader – both job title and RSS feed
 *   Ni-MH – a kind of battery.
 Note capitalisation differs on expansion; cf. *nickel-metal hydride.*